FiQCI/fiqci.github.io/_posts/2024-08-27-Circuit-Knitting-Blog.md

 ## Possible applications

 Circuit knitting is a rather new tool.
-Potential applications for a distributed quantum computing framework utilising circuit knitting are for example VQAs, <a href="#references">[1] [2]</a> where one is interested in some expectation values of the system and where the circuit can be partitioned with just a few cuts.
+Potential applications for a distributed quantum computing framework utilising circuit knitting are for example VQAs, <a href="#references">[1]</a> <a href="#references">[2]</a> where one is interested in some expectation values of the system and where the circuit can be partitioned with just a few cuts.
 Thus, the applications depend more on the specific problem than the algorithm used, since many algorithms can have an easily cuttable form for *certain* problems.
-QAOA for the Max-Cut problem serves as a good example since for a QAOA it is easy to construct a graph that can be separated by just cutting one or two vertices <a href="#references">[3] [5]</a>.
+QAOA for the Max-Cut problem serves as a good example since for a QAOA it is easy to construct a graph that can be separated by just cutting one or two vertices <a href="#references">[3]</a> <a href="#references">[5]</a>.
 Here we will demonstrate solving this problem with wire-cutting on QCut and on a simulator and finally compare the results obtained to ideal ones.

 ## QAOA max-cut with QCut

 QAOA is a quantum approximation algorithm for solving combinatorial problems by optimizing some circuit parameters to obtain a minimum value for a problem-specific cost function <a href="#references">[6]</a>.
 The objective of the Max_Cut problem is to find a way to partition a graph into two separate subgraphs by cutting as many vertices as possible <a href="#references">[7]</a>.
-It has applications for example in machine learning, circuit design and statistical physics <a href="#references">[8] [9]</a>.
+It has applications for example in machine learning, circuit design and statistical physics <a href="#references">[8]</a> <a href="#references">[9]</a>.

 Now let's say we have a simple graph that we wish to solve the Max-Cut problem for using a QAOA.